Current Offerings -- Greek Coins (Page 2 of 3)

 Historical Context: This coin was minted by the CELTICS around the reign of Philip II of the MACEDONIAN EMPIRE (494 - 168 BC).
 Philip II was the father of ALEXANDER THE GREAT.
 The CELTS originated in northern Europe (Germany and France) and dispersed over all of northern Europe.
 They were formable warriors who served as mercenaries.
 In the 2nd Century BC, they controlled all of northern Europe (Ireland to Spain).
 Their coinage often copies that of their Greek neighbors probably because they did not use coins internally, but used them primarily for trade.
 Original Celtic art is very abstract.
 Their coins follow that abstract concept.
 The Celts were ultimately overcome by the Romans in the first century AD.

-Obv: Zeus, Celtic Stylized
+Obv: Head, Celtic Stylized

 Diameter: